Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 The Archetype can be deployed with ease as part of a Continuous Integration process.
 While by default it comes ready for [Travis][travis-section] it is easy to adapt to any other service, as long as one understand how it is configured.

-## Is this a release, or a development version?
+## Is This a Release, or a Development Version?

 First of all the project version should be set to indicate if this is a development version or a release.
 As the new project will be a Maven project this can be done just by appending the "-SNAPSHOT" suffix to the version field in the POM.